Jack-Ji/jok/README.md

 ## Watch out!
 It's way too minimal (perhaps), you can't write shaders (It doesn't mean performance is bad!
 Checkout benchmark example `sprite_benchmark/benchmark_3d`.
 [And the situation might change in the future.](https://gist.github.com/icculus/f731224bef3906e4c5e8cbed6f98bb08)).
-If you want to achieve something fancy, you ought to resort to some clever art tricks or algorithms.
+If you want to achieve something fancy, you should resort to some clever art tricks or algorithms.
-Welcome to old golden time of 90s.
+Welcome to old golden time of 90s!
 Or, you can choose other more powerful/modern libraries/engines.
-It's also very **WIP**, do expect some breaking changes in the future.
+It's also very **WIP**, please do expect some breaking changes in the future.

 ## Third-Party Libraries
 * [SDL2](https://www.libsdl.org) (zlib license)